 The test results reveal reliable and strong connection speeds from a variety of locations.
 It’s common to experience some loss of speed when accessing the internet through a VPN; speed loss usually varies anywhere from 30-50%, depending on which server you’re connected to.
-Thankfully, HMA keeps speeds strong, and gets a thumbs up from us.
+Thankfully, HMA keeps speeds strong and gets a thumbs up from us.

-The provider offers two streaming servers; however, they rarely work when it comes to getting around stronger firewall and bans, such as the Netflix’s.
+The provider offers two streaming servers; however, they rarely work when it comes to getting around a stronger firewall and bans, such as the Netflix’s.
 According to a handful of users, HMA works intermittently when getting around Netflix’s protections.